-For Anne, the change from the 12-a-side to 15-a-side and the use of full-size hurling pitches, was an important milestone in the game.
+For Anne, the change from 12-a-side to 15-a-side and the use of full-size hurling pitches, were important milestones in the game.
 “Rule changes over the years have brought the game more like hurling than in the past.”

 “We had no helmets, no shinguards”

 The club stalwart’s camogie journey stems back to 1976; she was twelve when she started playing the game.

 “Eileen Hogan [the late Eileen Hogan is credited for starting camogie in Kilmacud Crokes] used to cycle down on her Triumph 20 bicycle with a couple of sliotars and a spare hurl or two under her arms to train us,” Anne recalls.

 “We had no helmets, no shinguards, no first aid and certainly no protective gloves.
 There was no insurance, health and safety or any of that.